Camp Calvin Information

 costs for us to accept these registrations.
 The $10 Late Registration Fee will be charged for any registrations made after May 1.

-All final payments and Health Forms must be received by June 1.
+All final payments and Health & Authorization Forms must be received by June 1.
 After June 1, a $25 Late Fee will be added

-to any remaining balance due.
+to your balance due.
 If your church or another donor is providing any portion of your payments due, it is still YOUR

 responsibility to make sure this is paid on time, or the Late Fee will be added to your balance.